AdyGCode/yt-clone/ReadMe.md

 The edit retrieves the channel details by using Route Model Binding, and displays the `edit.blade.php` file to allow the user to edit the channel's details.
-When the user submits the changes the view send the request to the site, and the router then calls the required update method in the channel controller to perform the changes.
+When the user submits the changes, the view sends the request to the site, and the router then calls the required `update` method in the channel controller to perform the changes.

 ### Edit Method